confluentinc/rest-utils/README.md

 Metrics
 -------
-When both http and https protocols are enabled, two metrics groups are created, `jetty-metrics` and `jetty-https-metrics`.
-However, `jetty-https-metrics` is a duplicate of `jetty-metrics`.
-Put differently, each metrics group will have the same value for all metrics, and those values will be influenced by both http and https requests.
+When both http and https and enabled, metrics are not separated per protocol.
+Meaning, when observing metrics, the values of each metric are a combination of both http and https.

 Contribute
 ----------